 NURS 8090.
-Palliative Care I: Overview of Palliative Care and Physical Suffering: Adv.
-Pain and Sym Man.
-[Formerly NURS 465A] Overview of Palliative Care and Physical Suffering: Advanced Pain and Symptom Management.
+Palliative Care I: Overview of Palliative Care and Physical Suffering: Advanced Pain and Symptom Management.
 [Formerly NURS 465A] This is one of three didactic palliative care courses.
-This course is designed to provide graduate-level nurses with the knowledge and skills important to provide excellent symptom management for clients of all ages living with advanced complex illness and their families.
+This course is designed to provide graduate level nurses with the knowledge and skills important to provide excellent symptom management for clients of all ages living with advanced complex illness and their families.
 Paradigms are explored which link traditional models of symptom management to the broader and deeper context of advanced illness in palliative and hospice care in all developmental stages of life.
 This course seeks to engage the student in an inter-professional understanding of the history of death and dying and how this impacts the care of individuals and families with complex medical conditions.
 Learning activities concentrate on the complexity of chronic disease and emphasize evidence-based pain and symptom management for the advanced practice nurse.
 Critically important constructs, such as transitional care and therapeutic communication will be deliberated.
 [2]

 NURS 8091.
 Palliative Care II: Multidisciplinary Roles in Palliative Care.
-[Formerly NURS 465B] Multidisciplinary Roles in Palliative Care.
 [Formerly NURS 465B] This is one of three didactic palliative care courses.
-This course is designed to provide graduate-level nurses with the knowledge and skills important to provide palliative and end-of-life care for clients of all ages living with advanced complex illness and their families.
-In particular, this course presents selected theory and practice components of loss, grief, death and bereavement for patients, families, and professional caregivers.
+This course is designed to provide graduate level nurses with the knowledge and skills important to provide palliative and endof-life care for clients of all ages living with advanced complex illness and their families.
+In particular, this course presents selected theory and practice components of loss, grief, death, and bereavement for patients, families, and professional caregivers.
 The course builds upon the philosophy that individuals and groups have diverse spiritual and cultural needs and is designed to develop the knowledge and skills necessary for therapeutic and compassionate interactions with those facing serious illness and death.
 Learning activities assist students to identify and recognize their own feelings, needs, and issues regarding palliative and end-of-life care so they can effectively serve the multicultural needs of clients and families in a variety of serious illness and palliative care contexts.
 Clinical hours will emphasize a variety of learning activities engaging inter-professional learning in the care of the palliative care patient and family.
 [2]

 NURS 8092.
 Palliative Care III: Palliative Care in Specialized Populations.
-[Formerly NURS 465C] Palliative Care in Specialized Populations.
 [Formerly NURS 465C] This is one of three didactic palliative care courses.
-This course is designed to provide graduate-level nurses with the knowledge and skills important to provide clinical care for clients of all ages living with advanced complex illness and their families.
+This course is designed to provide graduate level nurses with the knowledge and skills important to provide clinical care for clients of all ages living with advanced complex illness and their families.
 In particular, this course presents selected theory and practice components of palliative care in specialized populations, such as children, homeless, home bound, Veterans and older adults.
 The course is designed to continue to develop the knowledge and skills necessary for therapeutic and compassionate interactions with specific populations facing advanced illness and death.
 In addition, this course focuses on development of the APRN in leadership and education.
 Specifically, topics discussed are aspects of starting a palliative care service, measuring quality indicators, educating staff in caring for patients receiving palliative care and developing leadership qualities to guide the health care system to improve care to patients and families with advanced illness.
 [2]